-2021 Equity Incentive Plan
+2022 Equity Incentive Plan

-In , our board of directors adopted, and our stockholders approved, our 2021 Plan.
-We expect our 2021 Plan will become effective on the date of the underwriting agreement related to this offering.
-Our 2021 Plan came into existence upon its adoption by our board of directors, but no grants will be made under our 2021 Plan prior to its effectiveness.
-Once our 2021 Plan becomes effective, no further grants will be made under our 2017 Plan.
+In February 2022, our board of directors adopted, and, in March 2022, our stockholders approved, our 2022 Plan.
+Our 2022 Plan became effective on the date of the underwriting agreement related to this offering.
+Our 2022 Plan came into existence upon its adoption by our board of directors, but no grants will be made under our 2022 Plan prior to its effectiveness.
+Since our 2022 Plan became effective, no further grants will be made under our 2017 Plan.

 Awards.
-Our 2021 Plan provides for the grant of incentive stock options, or ISOs, within the meaning of Section 422 of the Code, to our employees and our parent and subsidiary corporations' employees, and for the grant of nonstatutory stock options, or NSOs, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance awards, and other forms of awards to our employees, directors, and consultants, and any of our affiliates' employees and consultants.
+Our 2022 Plan provides for the grant of incentive stock options, or ISOs, within the meaning of Section 422 of the Code, to our employees and our parent and subsidiary corporations' employees, and for the grant of nonstatutory stock options, or NSOs, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance awards, and other forms of awards to our employees, directors, and consultants, and any of our affiliates' employees and consultants.

 Authorized Shares.
-Initially, the maximum number of shares of our common stock that may be issued under our 2021 Plan after it becomes effective will not exceed shares of our common new shares, plus (ii) an additional number of shares not to exceed stock, which is the sum of (i) shares, consisting of shares that remain available for the issuance of awards under our 2017 Plan as of immediately prior to the time our 2021 (a) Plan becomes effective and (b) any shares of our common stock subject to outstanding stock options or other stock awards granted under our 2017 Plan that, on or after our 2021 Plan becomes effective, terminate, or expire prior to exercise or settlement; are not issued because the award is settled in cash; are forfeited because of the failure to vest; or are reacquired or withheld (or not issued) to satisfy a tax withholding obligation or the purchase or exercise price.
-In addition, the number of shares of our common stock reserved for issuance under our 2021 Plan will automatically increase on January 1 of each year for a period of ten years, beginning on January 1, 2022 and continuing through January 1, 2031, in an amount equal to (1) % of the total number of shares of our common stock outstanding on December 31 of the immediately preceding year, or (2) a lesser number of shares determined by our board of directors no later than December 31 of the immediately preceding year.
-The maximum number of shares of our common stock that may be issued on the exercise of ISOs under our 2021 Plan is shares.
+Initially, the maximum number of shares of our common stock that may be issued under our 2022 Plan after it becomes effective will not exceed 4,423,920 shares of our common stock, which is the sum of (i) 1,870,000 new shares, plus (ii) an additional number of shares not to exceed 2,553,920 shares, consisting of (a) 916,432 shares that remain available for the issuance of awards under our 2017 Plan as of immediately prior to the time our 2022 Plan becomes effective and (b) any shares of our common stock subject to outstanding stock options or other stock awards granted under our 2017 Plan that, on or after our 2022 Plan becomes effective, terminate, or expire prior to exercise or settlement; are not issued because the award is settled in cash; are forfeited because of the failure to vest; or are reacquired or withheld (or not issued) to satisfy a tax withholding obligation or the purchase or exercise price.
+In addition, the number of shares of our common stock reserved for issuance under our 2022 Plan will automatically increase on January 1 of each year for a period of ten years, beginning on January 1, 2023 and continuing through January 1, 2032, in an amount equal to (1) 4% of the total number of shares of our common stock outstanding on December 31 of the immediately preceding year.
+The maximum number of shares of our common stock that may be issued on the exercise of ISOs under our 2022 Plan is 13,271,760 shares.

-Shares subject to stock awards granted under our 2021 Plan that expire or terminate without being exercised in full or that are paid out in cash rather than in shares will not reduce the number of shares available for issuance under our 2021 Plan.
-Shares withheld under a stock award to satisfy the exercise, strike or purchase price of a stock award or to satisfy a tax withholding obligation will not reduce the number of shares available for issuance under our 2021 Plan.
-If any shares of our common stock issued pursuant to a stock award are forfeited back to or repurchased or reacquired by us (i) because of a failure to meet a contingency or condition required for the vesting of such shares; (ii) to satisfy the exercise, strike or purchase price of a stock award; or (iii) to satisfy a tax withholding obligation in connection with a stock award, the shares that are forfeited or repurchased or reacquired will revert to and again become available for issuance under our 2021 Plan.
+Shares subject to stock awards granted under our 2022 Plan that expire or terminate without being exercised in full or that are paid out in cash rather than in shares will not reduce the number of shares available for issuance under our 2022 Plan.
+Shares withheld under a stock award to satisfy the exercise, strike or purchase price of a stock award or to satisfy a tax withholding obligation will not reduce the number of shares available for issuance under our 2022 Plan.
+If any shares of our common stock issued pursuant to a stock award are forfeited back to or repurchased or reacquired by us (i) because of a failure to meet a contingency or condition required for the vesting of such shares; (ii) to satisfy the exercise, strike or purchase price of a stock award; or (iii) to satisfy a tax withholding obligation in connection with a stock award, the shares that are forfeited or repurchased or reacquired will revert to and again become available for issuance under our 2022 Plan.